Linkyed/Data-Structures/README.md

 The list is a object that has the pointer of the first and last data element with it and it also has the size of itself just to faccilitate some verifications.

 I tryed to create a big list, but above the 1.000.000 values on it, the java cant handle with the memory cost, then next time i will figure out how i gonna resolve it.

+## Day 2
+Addes the queue data structure

+Change some things on double linked list: adding the get and isempty method, change the find method